eliazov/TripPair-presentation/README.md

 * **Software Architecture:**
     * **Model-View (MV):** Provides a separation in the code between the visual part and the logical part.

+---

+### ⚒️ Upcoming Features
+* Feedback and Verification: A system to give an opinion to the user you've gone with to improve the safeness and security in the community
+* Push Notifications: Get reminders about your travels and users
+* Premium Features: A list of feature like additional travel filters, increased weekly travel creation or partecipation limit.
+* Cross-platform: Realease a version of the app for iOS device
+* Internal Chat Communication: An internal tool to communicate with other users.